 Haley Hyde ’20

-I came to Wittenberg from Henry County, Kentucky where I attended Henry County High School.
+I came to Wittenberg from Henry County, Kentucky, where I attended Henry County High School.
 Because I’m an instrumentalist, I was involved in everything relating to band, such as concert band, marching band, pep band, jazz band, pit orchestra, and small ensembles/chamber music.
-My senior year I stage managed my high school’s musical, and I got the chance to be a vocal coach for one of the actors as well.
+During my senior year I stage managed my high school’s musical, and I got the chance to be a vocal coach for one of the actors as well.